On the Number of Iterations for Convergence of CoSaMP and Subspace Pursuit Algorithms: Notations and a brief review of the CoSaMP the SP algorithms

-For convenience of presentation, we also follow the following convention : we use the notation $\stackrel{L1}{=}$ or $\stackrel{(1)}{=}$ or $\stackrel{D1}{=}$ or $\stackrel{T1}{=}$ to indicate that the equality "$=$" follows from Lemma 1 / Equation (1) / Definition 1 / Theorem 1 respectively (same for inequalities).
+For convenience of presentation, we adopt the convention of using the notation : $\stackrel{(.)}{=}$ to indicate that the equality ``$=$" follows from Equation (.) (same for inequalities).
+Also, unless stated otherwise, the more generalized form of CS will be considered in this paper where $\bf x$ is $K$-sparse but $\bf y$ is contaminated with a noise vector $\bf e\in \mathbb{C}^{m}$, i.e., ${\bf y}={\bf A}{\bf x}+{\bf e}$.

-A brief description of CoSaMP algorithm is shown in Table \ref{CoSaMP} and SP algorithm is presented in Table \ref{SP}.